They are the most common type of sentient machine and rule over the other machines - with the exception of the neutral factories.

 Referring to someone by their name is reserved for tanks who are close to each other (friends, siblings, partners, ...) and may otherwise be seen as respectless.
 Instead, tanks address each other by their model designations, unless there is ambiguity, in which case nicknames are used.

 Deceased teammates are usually not buried.
 Most of the time, their parts are salvaged to be used by teammates in need or sold.

-Humans are often believed to merely be fairytale creatures who never really existed.
+Humans are known, but generally assumed to be all dead.
 Others believe they still live hidden somewhere.
 There are elaborate belief systems that involve mythical vehicles and factories.
 Not everyone believes in them, but their names and stories are widely known.
 Due to the lack of contemporary witnesses, historical facts and accounts are distorted and even outright replaced with fantasy stories.

 Relationships are common but usually discouraged.
 The concept of marriage exists, but is uncommon especially among younger generations.